KangshiWang/PV_Data_Collection/README.md

 Unlike the PVS characteristic recording system, the PVM characteristic recording system records the output characteristics of different PV modules.
 They have a similar system architecture, but different switching systems.
 The design files of the automatic switching system used in the PVM characteristic recording system could be found here: .

 Under the folder **PVM1/PV_dcLoad**, different PVM's output characteristics are recorded.
 The folders are name with YYYY-MM-DD-Z, where Z is the module id form 'A' to 'Z'.
-For example, under the folder **PVM1/PV_dcLoad/2022-06-28_A**, it records the output characteristics of the PVM A in 2022-06-28.
+For example, under the folder **PVM1/PV_dcLoad/2022-06-28_A**, it records the output characteristics of the PVM A on 2022-06-28.
 As for now, the chanel A-E and T-X, totally 10 chanels are used.

 Chanel A-Z: Polycrystalline XKD-30W